12remember/quantascan-backend/README.md

 6. Spider will run, depending on how much data you want
 7. the longer the spider runs the more data
 8. If you want to quit crawling press ctrl + c, the spider will stop

+## Run analytics Scripts
+to fill the aggegrated tables python scripts are used for the calculaton
+1. go to map "/QRL/quantascan-backend/qrl_analytic_scripts"
+2. open a terminal and run
+3. python add-wallet-stats.py
+4. python analyze-blocks-daily.py
+5. python analyze-transactions-daily.py
+On the server I've created a cronjob for this

 ## Note
 Be gentle for the qrl server, as scraping will load their server